St Mark's C.E (A) Primary School - Organisations

 The school provides for a range of needs within these areas.
 Some pupils may have needs in more than one area and needs can change over time.

-How does this setting know if their children/young person needs extra help and what should I do if I think my child/young person may have special educational needs?
+How does the school know if children need extra help and what should I do if I think my child may have special educational needs?

-How will teaching approaches and the curriculum be matched to my child or young person's needs?
+How will the curriculum be matched to my cfhild's needs?

-If appropriate specialist equipment may be given to the pupil e.g. writing slopes, concentration cushions, pen/pencil grips or easy to use scissors.
-If a child is identified as having a special need, they will be given a pupil passport: these replace IEPs.
+St Mark’s curriculum is tailored to reflect the interests and needs of each class.
+Lessons are adapted, with activities and questions for all groups or individuals as needed.
+The work is carefully matched to both the age and ability level of the children.
+Some pupils may require specific resources, such as coloured overlays, pencil grips, or sloped writing boards.
+In addition, educational technology, including computer programs and apps, may be used to further support learning.
+If a child is identified as having a special need, they will be given a pupil passport.
 Targets will be set according to their area of need.
-These will be monitored by the class teacher weekly and the SENCo three times per year.
-Teaching assistants may be allocated to work with the pupil in a 1:1 or small focus group to target more specific needs.
+These will be monitored by the class teacher weekly and the SENDCO three times per year.
+Teaching assistants may be allocated to work with the pupil as a 1:1 or in small focus group to target more specific needs.

-How will both you and I know how my child/young person is doing and how will you help me to support their learning?
+How will both you and I know how my child is doing and how will you help me to support my child's learning?

 Pupils with medical needs

 Pupils with medical needs will be provided with a detailed Health Care Plan, compiled by the school with support from appropriate health professionals and in partnership with parents and if appropriate, the pupil themselves.
 Staff who administer medicine complete training and are signed off by the school nurse as competent.
-All medicine administration procedures adhere to the LA policy and DfE guidelines included within Supporting pupils at school with medical conditions (DfE) 2014.
+All medicine administration procedures adhere to the LA policy and DfE guidelines included within Statutory Guidance on Supporting pupils at school with medical conditions (December 2015)

-Staff are able to deliver a range of intervention programmes including communication, literacy and maths programmes and support for children learning English as an additional language.
+Staff are able to deliver a range of intervention programmes including communication, English and maths programmes and support for children learning English as an additional language.

-St. Mark’s employs Bilingual Teaching Assistants (Currently we have Urdu, Panjabi, Arabic, Polish and Czech speakers).
+St. Mark’s employs Bilingual Teaching Assistants (Currently we have Urdu, Panjabi, Polish and Czech speakers).

 • Autism Outreach Team